SmarDex-Ecosystem/usdn-contracts/whitepaper/glossary.typ

       The liquidation price is the threshold at which a position's value becomes too low to sustain.
 If the market price hits this level, the position can be liquidated to limit further losses.
     ],
   ),
+  (
+    key: "pnl",
+    short: "PnL",
+    long: "profits and losses",
+    description: [
+      Profits and losses are the gains and losses of a position.
+They are calculated as the difference between the current position value and its initial value.
+    ],
+  ),
 )